0n0w1c/grubefi-rpi4/README.md

 If using a SD Card, you will also want to set the Boot Order. \
 By default, the SD/MMC is set to last, after long network timeouts.

-Press [Esc] when you see the raspberry
+Press [Esc] when you see the Raspberry

  Boot Maintenance Manager -> Boot Options -> Change Boot Order
    - Press [Up/Down] to highlight your boot device, likely SD/MMC